xNTsai/xNTsai/README.md

 ###

-<p align="left">My name is Cheng-En Tsai and I'm a senior student majoring in Electrical Engineering at National Taiwan University</p>
+<p align="left">My name is Cheng-En Tsai and I'm a senior student majoring in Electrical Engineering at National Taiwan University (NTU)</p>

 ###